Skip to main content

 4. Select Lead as the Record Type from the dropdown.
 Click Next.

 5. After you click Next, you will see a Salesforce to Accelevents Public URL.
-Copy that URL and paste it somewhere because you will use that later for setting up a webhook.
+Copy that URL and paste it somewhere, as you will use it later to set up a webhook.
 Click Finish.

 Note: If you forgot to copy it, you could access it later by editing the integration.

-6. After clicking Finish, return to the Integrations tab and wait for the integration to enable.
-The green button under Salesforce will turn red once enabled and connected.
+6. After clicking Finish, return to the Integrations tab and wait for the integration to be enabled.
+Once enabled and connected, the green button under Salesforce will turn red.

 After doing this part, you can now import attendee data from Accelevents to Salesforce; we suggest doing a test registration before proceeding to the next steps to see if the integration works.